vindarel/lisp-journey/content/web-dev.md

 ## Debugging

-On an error we enter the interactive REPL.
+On an error we are usually dropped into the interactive debugger by default.

+Snooze gives options:

+* use the debugger,
+* print the stacktrace in the browser (like clack-errors below, but built-in),
+* display a custom 404.

 [clack-errors](https://github.com/eudoxia0/clack-errors).
 Like a Flask or Django stacktrace in the browser.
+For Caveman, Ningle and family.

 > By default, when Clack throws an exception when rendering a page, the server waits for the response until it times out while the exception waits in the REPL.
 This isn't very useful.
 So now there's this.